 Patients will also begin a specialized physical therapy rehabilitation program under the guidance of Dr. Provencher and his orthopedic team.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 The physical therapy program typically consists of gentle passive range of motion activities followed by active range of motion and strengthening exercises with a gradual return to full activities.

-To learn more about open shoulder stabilization surgery, or to determine if you are a candidate for this Latarjet procedure, please contact Dr. Matthew Provencher, orthopedic shoulder surgeon in the Vail, Aspen and Denver, Colorado area.
+To learn more about open shoulder stabilization surgery, or to determine if you are a candidate for the Latarjet procedure, please contact Dr. Matthew Provencher, orthopedic shoulder surgeon in the Vail, Aspen and Denver, Colorado area.